+Financial instruments - key measurement terms (continued).
 A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.

-The Group uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+The Group uses valuation techniques that are appropriate in the circumstances and for which sufficient data is available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-Financial instruments - key measurement terms (continued).
 All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy, described as follows, based on the lowest level input that is significant to the fair value measurement as a whole:

-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities; - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable; - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+- ▶ Level 1 quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.